bazelbuild/bazelisk/README.md

 This can be useful, if you have a wrapper script that e.g. ensures that environment variables are set to known good values.
 This behavior can be disabled by setting the environment variable `BAZELISK_SKIP_WRAPPER` to any value (except the empty string) before launching Bazelisk.

+You can control the user agent that Bazelisk sends in all HTTP requests by setting `BAZELISK_USER_AGENT` to the desired value.

 # .bazeliskrc configuration file

 The Go version supports a `.bazeliskrc` file in the root directory of a workspace.
 This file allows users to set environment variables persistently.